TylerYep/torchinfo/README.md

 - torchinfo is actively developed using the lastest version of Python.
   - Changes should be backward compatible with Python 3.6, but this is subject to change in the future.
   - Run `pip install -r requirements-dev.txt`.
 We use the latest versions of all dev packages.
-  - First, be sure to run `pre-commit install`
+  - Run `pre-commit install`.
-  - To run all tests and use auto-formatting tools, check out `.pre-commit-config.yaml`.
+  - To use auto-formatting tools, check out `.pre-commit-config.yaml`.
-  - To only run unit tests, run `pytest`.
+  - To run unit tests, run `pytest`.

 # References